Assemble the front modules and install in the gauntlet.

 Fibers routed, sized, and shaped

-Dart tips finished with Beskar collar
+Tips finished with Beskar collar and front module installed

 Time & difficulty